catzy007/catzy007.github.io/posts/2022-07-30-better-internet-with-dnscrypt-proxy-and-pi-hole/content.md

 [Cloudflare 1.1.1.1](https://1.1.1.1/).

-But for some who already uses above method but still not working and do not want a extra latency from a VPN, you can use [DNSCrypt](https://dnscrypt.info/).
+But for some who already uses above method but still not working and do not want extra latency from a VPN, you can use [DNSCrypt](https://dnscrypt.info/).
 The way this works is that instead of using plain DNS, it [encrypt your DNS traffic](https://en.wikipedia.org/wiki/DNS_over_HTTPS) and then sent them using HTTPS connection.
 It also has other features like